DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 [You're always welcome to visit.
 You can find _my_ sanctuaries all over the world, after all.]

-With these words, voice that was coming from the stone statue disappeared.
+With these words, voice that was coming from the stone statue went silent.

 <br>